DoublEffe/educations/README.md

   - People above 6 years old that read at least one book per year;

 If you are seeing n.d this means that data are unavailable.
-(all data are gathered from Istat)
+(all data are gathered from Istat and can take some time)

 ### Search Bar